golemfactory/golem-docs/docs/Ncreators/javascript/examples/commands.md

 ```

-Note `ctx.run()` accepts a string as argument and the string is a command invocation exectly the same way one would do in on the console.
+Note `ctx.run()` accepts a string as argument and the string is a command invocation exactly the same way one would do in on the console.
 The command will be run in the folder defined by `WORKDIR` entry in your image.

-### Runing multiple commands (prosaic way)
+### Running multiple commands (prosaic way)

-Yuor task function can consist of multiple steps, all run on `ctx` context.
+Your task function can consist of multiple steps, all run on `ctx` context.

 ```js
 import { TaskExecutor } from "yajsapi";